What is online harm?

 Offenders are skilled and motivated to target children through the internet.
 They can be of any gender, age or sexual orientation and gain access to a child by manipulating or grooming them.

-As in the offline world, offenders will want to be where children are.
-Not all offenders pretend to be someone else or younger.
-They may engage children via social media, gaming and other apps.
-Offenders will target boys and girls from across all age ranges regardless of the child’s backgrounds.
+Groomers might contact children via social media, gaming and other popular apps.
+Offenders target both boys and girls from across all age ranges regardless of the children’s backgrounds.

 C – Calm, non-judgemental listening.
 Fake it if you have to!
 Make it clear you do not blame them.